-Health law LL.M. students receive individualized attention in their career planning process.
-The Health Law LL.M. program has its own dedicated career counselor.
-Kathleen Lemly, the Assistant Director for Career Development, is a licensed attorney who practiced for a number of years in Seattle and is well-connected in the health law community.
+Health law LL.M. students receive highly individualized attention with respect to their career planning and job search.
+The Health Law LL.M. program has its own dedicated career counselor, Kathleen Lemly.
+Ms. Lemly, a licensed attorney who practiced for a number of years in Seattle, has a wealth of contacts in the health law field.

 - Seattle Bio-Medical Institute

 - University of Washington Center for Patient Care Quality and Safety

 - MultiCare Health System